mohanadarafe/System-Hardware-Lab/README.md

 ![The breadboard](https://education.ti.com/html/webhelp/EG_Innovator/EN/content/eg_innovsys/_images/m_breadboard/breadboard_front_ti_333x221.png)

 ### Switches
 Switches are used to enalble/disable output to control the circuit.

+### Resistors & Capacitors
+Resistors are used to resist electricity.
+The purpose of its use is to limit flow, therefore, the LED's will not burn out.
+Also, the resistors are measured in Ohms.
+Meanwhile, the capacitors' function is to store and discharge electrical charges.
+There are two types of capacitors: the ceramic type & the electrolytic capacitors.
+For the purpose of this project experiemnt, a capacitor will only be used when building the Timing Signal Generator.